-The Extended Knowledge Project is a major three-year AHRC-funded programme of research.
-It will for the first time offer a systematic exploration of the various different ways of ‘externalising’ knowledge, one which draws on cutting-edge research in epistemology and the philosophy of mind and cognition.
-It will then build on this systematic exploration to offer a new perspective on two particularly significant ways in which knowledge could be thought to be ‘extended’–viz., the extended cognition and distributed cognition research programmes as they apply to knowledge.
+The Extended Knowledge Project was a major three-year AHRC-funded programme of research (2013-2015).
+It offered, for the first time, a systematic exploration of the various different ways of ‘externalising’ knowledge, by drawing on cutting-edge research in epistemology and the philosophy of mind and cognition.
+On the basis of this systematic exploration it then offered a new perspective on two particularly significant ways in which knowledge can be thought to be ‘extended’–viz., the extended cognition and distributed cognition research programmes as they apply to knowledge.
 In both cases the result is a form of extended knowledge, where what is unique to the latter is that the extension in question is distinctively social.
-The project will help establish an international network of around fifty researchers, including both established and early career.
-It will also draw on the unique research strengths in the University of Edinburgh, not only within Philosophy in the areas of epistemology and philosophy of mind and cognitive science, but also within the School of Philosophy, Psychology & Language Sciences and the neighbouring School of Informatics in the area of cognitive science.
-The project is hosted by the Eidyn research centre.
+The project helped establish an international network of around fifty researchers, including both established and early career.
+It drew on the unique research strengths in the University of Edinburgh, not only within Philosophy in the areas of epistemology and philosophy of mind and cognitive science, but also within the School of Philosophy, Psychology & Language Sciences and the neighbouring School of Informatics in the area of cognitive science.
+The project was hosted by the Eidyn research centre.

-Details about the different phases of the project and the more specific topics it will address can be found here.
+Details about the different phases of the project and the more specific topics can be found here.

 Principal Investigator: Prof Duncan Pritchard FRSE